 Apartment Walkthrough Checklist

-Make sure that working smoke detectors and fire extinguishers are in place.
+- Make sure that working smoke detectors andfire extinguishers are in place.
 (Carbon monoxide detectors are less commonly found but are a good precaution.)
-Also check the building's hallways and other common areas for fire safety features.

 Doors and windows

-- Check to see that all locks and door knobs are secure and not wobbly and that you will be supplied with keys for each lock.
+- Check all locks and door knobs.
+They should lock and not wobble.
+Make sure that you get keys that work for each lock.

 - Try all windows and doors to make sure they open and close properly.

-- Are window coverings intact?
+- Arewindow coverings intact?
 Note any missing screens.
-This is also a good opportunity to check for drafts.

 - Look around the toilets and under and around every sink to make sure that nothing is damp or dripping.